Matsadura/KX-Next/README.md

 # KX Trainer Free

+**This is the free, open-source version of KX Trainer.
+For the full-featured premium version with advanced tools and support, please visit our official website: [kxtools.xyz](https://kxtools.xyz)**

+---

-KX Trainer Free is a simple game trainer for Guild Wars 2 that we've decided to make open-source.
+KX Trainer Free is a simple game utility for Guild Wars 2 that we've decided to make open-source.
 The code has evolved since its origin in 2018, and we believe in transparency for tools like this.

 [➡️ Download the Latest Release](https://github.com/Krixx1337/KX-Trainer-Free/releases/latest)